Peaches Geldof: Career

 Geldof wrote a magazine column for the UK edition of Elle Girl, starting with its April 2004 issue and continuing until the magazine folded in October 2005.
-From the ages of 14 to 17, she wrote a weekly socio-political column for The Daily Telegraph, and wrote numerous articles for The Guardian.
+From the ages of 14 to 17, she wrote a weekly socio-political column for The Daily Telegraph, and numerous articles for The Guardian.

-In 2005, she wrote and presented her own documentary television programme, Peaches Geldof: Teenage Spirit, which was followed up by Peaches Geldof: Teen America, which aired on Sky One on 1 March 2006.
+In 2005, she wrote and presented a documentary television programme, Peaches Geldof: Teenage Spirit, which was followed by Peaches Geldof: Teen America, which aired on Sky One on 1 March 2006.
 In 2006, Geldof was placed at number seven in the Tatlers list of Top Ten Fashion Icons for the year, the youngest person on the list.
 In 2007, readers of FHM voted her the 53rd sexiest woman in the world.

 In September 2007, she made her catwalk début modelling for PPQ at London Fashion Week.
 She was also announced as the face of the Australian fashion line Dotti.
 Premiering on 19 October 2008 was Peaches: Disappear Here, an MTV One reality series in which she founded a new youth-oriented magazine.

 In 2009, she was signed to a six-figure modelling deal to become the face of the Miss Ultimo collection.
 In 2010 she was dropped from Ultimo after nude pictures and allegations of drug use were posted on the Internet and published in the media.
 Geldof denied the claims and said, "I am disappointed that Ultimo has decided not to extend my contract based on a wildly exaggerated account of a night in Los Angeles five months ago."
 Michelle Mone, the head of Ultimo underwear, said that "as a brand that targets young women, we feel it is impossible for Peaches to continue".

 In 2011, Geldof presented a six-part ITV2 series called OMG! with Peaches Geldof, a magazine-format chat and guest show with audience participation.